NAVEEN-RAJ-C/Industrial_copper_modelling/readme.md

-    notebooks/: Jupyter notebooks for data exploration, preprocessing, and model building. src/: Python scripts for data preprocessing and utility functions. app.py: Streamlit web application for user interaction.
+    notebooks/: Jupyter notebooks for data exploration, preprocessing, and model building. src/: Python scripts for data preprocessing and utility functions. app.py: Streamlit web application for user interaction. requirements.txt: List of Python packages required for the project.

 License